Skip to main content

 Connect

 Strategy 1.
-Develop the SUNY Oswego brand as a symbol of excellence, affordability, and access in education, personal and professional growth, socio-economic advancement, and global social responsibility.
+Develop the SUNY Oswego brand as a symbol of excellence, relevance, affordability, and access in education, personal and professional growth, socio-economic advancement, and global social responsibility.

 Strategy 2.
 SUNY Oswego will become a more effective partner with regional and state thought leaders in solving complex problems and supporting workforce needs to improve the quality of life for the citizens of the region.